 Community News Funds

-The original report offered several case studies—from urban to rural areas—reflecting how community news funds are already making a difference at a time when many newsrooms are struggling financially.
-Seven of the communities raised $15 million over three years with variations of this model.
+The original report offered case studies reflecting how community news funds are already making a difference.
+Seven communities raised $15 million over three years with variations of this model.

 Report for America’s local sustainability team interviewed more than 30 philanthropic and newsroom leaders to develop its findings.
-They looked at dynamic actions in Traverse City, Mich., Lancaster, Pa., Fresno, Calif., Lexington, Ky., Seattle and statewide efforts in Pennsylvania and California.
-Other communities in the report are New Haven, Conn., Rappahannock, Va., and Fauquier County, Va.
+Featured communities included Traverse City, Mich., Lancaster, Pa., Fresno, Calif., Lexington, Ky., New Haven, Conn., Rappahannock, Va., Seattle, Fauquier County, Va. and statewide efforts in Pennsylvania and California.

-While the report looks at best practices, it highlighted some challenges to consider.
-Many foundations have bylaws or practices that direct their funds exclusively to nonprofits and avoid for-profit entities.
+The report also highlights challenges to consider.
+Many foundations have bylaws or practices that direct their funds exclusively to nonprofits.
 In some communities, where for-profit news organizations are the only providers of local news, funders will need to become more flexible, allowing for a greater diversity of business models.

-Newsrooms, meanwhile, should expect funders to hold them to certain standards of quality and impact, while still maintaining complete editorial independence between funders and news decision making.
+Newsrooms, meanwhile, should expect funders to hold them to certain standards of quality and impact, while still maintaining complete editorial independence.
 For-profit newsrooms will eventually need to create a development staff position to partner with community philanthropy leaders.

-Though this will be a shift in strategy, Report for America believes community news funds are the best path forward for communities that are in danger of losing their local news coverage.
+Though this will be a shift in strategy, Report for America believes community news funds are the best path forward for communities in danger of losing their local news coverage.

 Read the 2022 Update to the Community News Funds report here.